 Fun for Little Kids (Ages 2-5)

-Discovery Space: This children’s science museum moved to bigger digs this summer and is reopening in late September with even more hands-on exhibits, experiments and fun.
-It’s an inviting space where small hands and curious minds can engage their senses and learn while they have fun.
+Discovery Space: A children's science center with a new, larger location on Atherton Street, there are even more hands-on exhibits, programs, and events!
+It's an inviting space where families can engage their senses and learn while they have fun.

 Millbrook Marsh Nature Center: Tucked at the bottom of the sloping hills where Penn Staters tailgate, this 62-acre nature preserve is a unique mix of wetlands, forest and meadow, with meandering creeks and boardwalks that make the flora and fauna easily accessible to all ages.
 And if you’re feeling adventurous, the Millbrook Marsh trails connect to the shared bike paths that lead to nearby Spring Creek Park.